-Tab Element(s) Details Limits Start Here Fellowship type Select Incoming or Global Select Incoming or Global For Incoming, indicate if you are applying under the Standard, Career Restart or Reintegration options Applicant Personal Details Your details as the applicant, including your nationality and Information gender.
+Tab Element(s) Details Limits Start Here Fellowship type Select Incoming or Global For Incoming, indicate if you are applying under the Standard, Career Restart or Reintegration options Applicant Personal Your details as the applicant, including your nationality and Information Details gender.
 These are used for statistics only to help improve future calls; they are not part of the review.
 Source Identify where you heard about the programme Project Title The title of the research proposal No limit Description Short name A short name identifier 1 word Abstract An overview of your research proposal.
 2000 character This abstract is not assessed, but it will be viewed by experts before they evaluate your proposal so they can confirm they are capable of providing a review.
 It will also be published if your proposal is successful.
-Therefore it should contain only non-confidential information, and include an unambiguous description of your research proposal's concept.
-Supervisor Select the nominated NeuroInsight Supervisor 1 selection Selection Theme Selection Select the main research domain from the list given 1 topic Subtopic Selection Select the appropriate expertise / ap the list Select the appropriate expertise / application areas from the list Keywords Enter keywords that may assist expert reviewer assignment 5 words max Ethics Self Questionnaire Answer all questions.
+Therefore, it should contain only non-confidential information, and include an unambiguous description of your research proposal's concept.
+Supervisor Select the nominated NeuroInsight Supervisor 1 selection Selection Theme Select the main research domain from the list given 1 topic Selection Subtopic Select the appropriate expertise / application areas from Selection the list Keywords These are important and crucial to appointing appropriate 5 words max international expert reviewers; please use keywords to assist in reviewing proposal for fellowship Ethics Self Questionnaire Answer all questions.
 If you respond 'yes' to any question, Assessment you are required to include an ethics statement to the document uploads.
-Eligibility Questionnaire Answer all questions.
-Documentary evidence will be Self required if you are successful in the selection process, prior Assessment to contract offer.
+Eligibility Self Questionnaire Answer all questions.
+Documentary evidence will be Assessment required if you are successful in the selection process, prior to contract offer.
 If applicable, a request for career breaks to be taken into account and provision of evidence.

-Upload Document uploads Upload: Min.
-11pt font, 2cm Proposal - The research proposal.
+Upload Document Upload: Min.
+11pt font, 2cm Proposal uploads - The research proposal.
 Use the Research Proposal border.
-Tables & Documents template provided, which contains instructions for footnotes at least 10pt & 8pt resp.

-structure, and content.
+Tables & Documents template provided, which contains instructions for footnotes at least structure, and content.
 10 pages max.
-See notes in Annex II. - Your CV; template provided, 5 pages max Your ethics statement (if required) 2 pages max 5Mb document size Letters of Support Upload: A letter of support from your outgoing host, confirming arrangements for the first 12 months of the fellowship A letter of support from your return/primary host, confirming they will be the main host of your fellowship and will arrange the outgoing phase Declarations Checkbox Assert your agreement with the programme terms, and that you are acting in accordance with general research integrity best practice
+See notes in 10pt & 8pt resp.
+Annex II.
+5Mb document size - Your CV; template provided, 5 pages max Your ethics statement (if required) 2 pages max Letters of Document (Only appears for Global Fellowship Applications) Support Uploads Upload: A letter of support from your outgoing host, confirming arrangements for the first 12 months of the fellowship - A letter of support from your return/primary host, confirming they will be the main host of your fellowship and will arrange the outgoing phase Declarations Checkbox Assert your agreement with the programme terms, and that you are acting in accordance with general research integrity best practice